To download a copy of the plan as a PDF: MPC Business Plan Issue 6 July 2022

-One of MPC’s most important responsibilities is the management, maintenance and improvement of its community assets; namely the playing field in Melton Road and the adjoining Burkes Wood.
-Both these important facilities have been in Council ownership since the 1950s, and provide very well used facilities for sport and recreation.
-In the Spring of 2021 ESC divested 21 parcels of land to MPC including the Beresford Drive play area, Hall Farm Road Sports Ground, the woodland adjoining Burkes wood and an area of land by the river Deben.
+One of MPC’s most important responsibilities is the management, maintenance and improvement of its community assets; namely the Recreation Ground on Melton Road and the adjoining woodland.
+These important facilities have been in Council ownership since the 1950s, and provide very well used facilities for sport and recreation.
+In the Spring of 2021 ESC divested 21 parcels of land to MPC including the Beresford Drive play area, Hall Farm Road Sports Ground, now the Jubilee Green, the woodland adjoining Burkes wood and an area of land by the river Deben.

 Melton Parish Council carries out its statutory duties in the following ways: